-Hillsboro Fire and Rescue is working to reduce injuries, deaths and property loss by providing fire prevention and safety education based on national, state and local data.
+We work to reduce injury, death, and property loss by providing fire prevention and safety education based on national, state, and local data.

 United States (US Fire Administration)

-- Over 50% of residential fires are caused by cooking
+- More than 50% of residential fires are caused by cooking

 State of Oregon (Oregon Office of State Fire Marshal)

 - In 2018, there were 66 fire deaths in Oregon

 - The majoring of fire deaths (70.2%) occurred in residential occupancies

 - The top three causes for residential fires were cooking (16.6%), heating (15.3%), and smoking (4.1%)

 - In 2019, there were 446 fires in Hillsboro

 Roughly 70 percent of home fire deaths occur in homes with no smoke alarms or with smoke alarms that are not functioning properly.
 Smoke alarms are your best protection against injury and death in home fires, but they are only useful when they function properly.